luster-io/luster-io.github.io/mobile-web-checklist.md

 genuinely want to copy paste can cut way down on these interactions being accidentally triggered.

-  Adding `-webkit-touch-callout: none;` to a thing prevents a tap and hold from open a context menu on the link or image.
+  Adding `-webkit-touch-callout: none;` to an element prevents a tap and hold from opening a context menu on the link or image.

   ```css
   user-select: none;